Burnout Revenge (PlayStation 2, Xbox)

 |ALL_SW_N||White Mountain||ALL_TK_N||Eastern Bay|

 According to these strings, it would appear that you were originally meant to unlock cars by purchasing them instead of completing events and challenges.
+This can be seen from early mock-up videos when the game was called “Rush Hour”.
 This was also advertised in a flyer for the game in Burnout 3, mentioning that having a Burnout 3 save when starting Revenge would give you a bonus on in-game cash.
 This method of unlock was instead used for getting the Dominator Assassin in the PS2/Xbox versions of the game.

 |D9F3052A||BUY THIS CAR FOR $%1|